JanisHe/seisDAE/README.md

 Run the function `predict` from file `prediction.py` with your created model and config file.
 The parameter data_list is a list with numpy arrays for denoising.
-Using `prediction.py` only denoises time windows of the same length as for the training dataset, but in many cases it is necessary to denoise longer time series.
+Using `prediction.py` only denoises time windows of the same length as for the training dataset, but in many cases it is necessary to denoise longer time series (see next section).

+The directory `./example_data/noisy_signals` contains nine noisy time series from the station RN.BAVN (for more information please have a closer look to the first mentioned paper).
+You can denoise these examples and compare the result to different filter methods by running the script `./denoiser_comparison/comparison.py`.
+Note, this repository does not include pre trained models as they need much memory.

 #### Denoise long seismograms
 If your seismogram is longer than your seismograms from the training dataset, the longer time series is split into